cast-org/figuration/docs/components/navbar.md

 - `.navbar-nav` for a full-height and lightweight navigation (including support for dropdowns)
 - `.navbar-toggler` for use with our [Collapse widget]({{ site.baseurl }}/widgets/collapse/) and other [navigation toggling](#collapsing-content) behaviors.

+Note that the `.navbar-nav` builds off the `.nav` component, but currently does not support flexbox layout, so it will get reset back to `display: block;` in [full flexbox](/layout/flexbox#full-flexbox-mode) mode.

 Here's an example of all the sub-components included in a default, light navbar:

 {% example html %}